Community College District Parking Enforcement Regulations

 zones and out of stall.

-Motorcycles and Scooters should be parked in designated motorcycle parking on Phelan Avenue.
+Motorcycles and Scooters should be parked in designated motorcycle parking on Frida Kahlo Way.

 Bicycle Parking use only authorized bicycle racks.
 Please do not chain bicycles to railings, fences or other areas where it may impede the flow of pedestrian traffic.
 Bicycles are prohibited in all district buildings.

-Student semester parking permits can be purchased online.
-Contact Student Bank (415) 239-3345 for more information.
+Student semester parking permits can be purchased online through the Bursar's Office.
+For any questions, please contact Student Bank at (415) 239-3345.

 Students and visitors may purchase a one-day permit for parking in student lots only.
 These permits are dispensed from the machines located in the parking lots.